jkhines/helper-scripts/README.md

 ## License

-This repository contains utility scripts for personal/team use.
-Use at your own discretion.
+This repository is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.